 Are there any drawbacks?
 Sadly, no VPN is entirely flawless.
 If NordVPN has an Achilles Heel, it’s definitely the connection speeds.
 Customer feedback regularly notes slower speeds – although that’s not a universal experience.

 You may also quibble with their price.
-NordVPN isn’t a budget VPN, although the free trial and 30-day money-back guarantee are all major positives in this regard.
+NordVPN isn’t a budget VPN, although the free trial (requires credit card) and the 30-day money-back guarantee are all major positives in this regard.

 So, the final verdict?
 Give NordVPN a try.
 It could well be the security and privacy solution that torrenters need.